Updated July 21, 2018

 More Than Surviving

 Protein is arguably one of the toughest nutrients to smuggle into the backcountry.
-We’ve given you a handful of options to get some extra protein in your meals so you can avoid having to formulate a breaking and entering plot to use the fridge in the cabin you spotted on your last scouting trip.
+We’ve given you a handful of options to get some extra protein in your meals to avoid having to formulate a breaking and entering plot to use the fridge in the cabin you spotted on your last scouting trip.

 Backcountry nutrition is about more than simply “surviving” the evening.
 It’s about performing well, recovering optimally, and enjoying a hard-earned meal after a tough day of hiking.
 Give these ingredients some thought before your next endeavor.
-I can promise you it will trump rice and a few packets of seasoning.
+I can promise you it will trump rice and a few seasoning packets.

 Did you find this post helpful?